Pradip-Garai/Expense-tracker-app/USER_GUIDE.md

 **Note**: Email cannot be changed for security reasons.

+#### Theme Toggle (Dark/Light Mode)

+Switch between light and dark themes:

+**Desktop:**
+- Click the sun/moon icon in the top-right corner of the sidebar
+- The theme will toggle instantly

+**Mobile:**
+- Go to the Profile page
+- Find the "Appearance" section
+- Toggle the Dark Mode switch
+- Your preference is saved automatically

+**Note**: Your theme preference is saved in your browser and will persist across sessions.

 #### Signing Out
 Click the "Sign Out" button at the bottom of the Profile page.